 Winston J. Churchill.
 Winston J. Churchill has been a director of Amkor since July 1998 and was appointed Lead Independent Director in August 2013.
 Mr. Churchill is the managing general partner of SCP Partners and the Chairman of CIP Capital Management, Inc., an SBA-licensed private equity fund.
 Previously, Mr. Churchill was a managing partner of Bradford Associates, which managed private equity funds on behalf of Bessemer Securities Corporation and Bessemer Trust Company.
 From 1967 to 1983, Mr. Churchill practiced law at the Philadelphia firm of Saul Ewing, LLP, where he served as Chairman of the Banking and Financial Institutions Department, Chairman of the Finance Committee, and a member of the Executive Committee.
-Mr. Churchill is a director of Societal CDMO, Inc., Baudax Bio, Inc., Innovative Solutions and Support, Inc., and of various SCP Partners portfolio companies, and he served as a director of INDUS Realty Trust, Inc. (formerly Griffin Industrial Realty, Inc.) from 1997 to 2017.
+Mr. Churchill is a director of Societal CDMO, Inc., Baudax Bio, Inc., and of various SCP Partners portfolio companies, and he served as a director of INDUS Realty Trust, Inc. (formerly Griffin Industrial Realty, Inc.) from 1997 to 2017, and of Innovation Solutions and Support, Inc. from 1990 to 2023.
 In addition, he serves on the boards of a number of charities and as a trustee of educational institutions, including the Gesu School and as Chairman of the Young Scholars Charter School.
 He is a Trustee Fellow of Fordham University and a former Trustee of Georgetown University.
 From 1989 to 1993, Mr. Churchill served as Chairman of the Finance Committee of the Pennsylvania Public School Employees' Retirement System.